JJWatMyself/SunPower/README.md

 So that's it for the changes.
 May you warrenty claims be plentiful!

 Beyond these five new fields, let’s have some geeky fun and discuss the specs a little further.
 Imagine we are comparing spec sheets from different manufacturers that have the same Pnom and ‘AC Max.
 Cont.
-Output Power’ .Just like before the stated specification is:
+Output Power’ but the 'DC/AC CEC Conversion Efficiency' differs.
+Here are two stated specification examples:

 Manufacturer 1: